-A visit to the Glow Worm Tunnel in Wollemi National Park combined with the scenic walking track to get there, makes for an adventurous day out and about.
+A visit to the Glow Worm Tunnel in Wollemi National Park, combined with the scenic walking track to get there, makes for an adventurous day out.

 The former railway tunnel is now home to thousands of glow worms that are capable of putting up a mesmerising light show.

-Read on to find how to get there, and to learn more about this unique tourist attraction north of Lithgow in the Blue Mountains.
+Keep reading to find out how best to get there, and to learn more about this unique tourist attraction north of Lithgow in the Blue Mountains.

 |Glow Worm Tunnel Walking Track|